mfxstudios/entrust/README.md

 ### `run`

 Process a single task from your tracker.
+This command uses git worktrees for isolated execution, ensuring the AI agent works in a clean environment without affecting your main working directory.

 ```bash
 entrust run <task-id> [options]